JhonyAltoe/About-me/README.md

 I'm in love with tecnology and games since I was a child but never imagined I was going to be studying TI but here I am, loving my studies and I don't intend to stop learning.
 I have another objective that is to dive into the world of the financial market.
 I study web development in Trybe, TI school that teach programming, learn to learn and to work.

 * ✉️  You can contact me at [jhonymikealtoe@hotmail.com](mailto:jhonymikealtoe@hotmail.com)
-* 🧠  I'm learning Docker, Mysql and Node.js
+* 🧠  I'm learning Docker, Mysql, Node.js and Express.
-* 🤝  I'm open to collaborating on Frontend projects
+* 🤝  I'm open to collaborating on Full-Stack projects
 * ⚡  I love to play games, to keep learning, talk with friends and relax with the nature

 <a href="https://www.github.com/JhonyAltoe" target="_blank" rel="noreferrer"><img